rprinz08/hBPF/readme.md

 In the Linux eBPF implementation register R1 is used as base pointer to the data-memory.
-This is not necessary for hBPF so register R1 is always initialized to zero after a reset.
+This is not necessary for hBPF so register R1 is used as input argument just as R2 - R5.

 #### Stack